dgraph-io/dgraph/store/README.md

 Hence, BoltDB is a better choice.
 It performs better for reads/seeks, despite DGraph needing a value copy.
 Writes are somewhat slower, but that shouldn't be a problem because of the above mentioned reasons.

+**Update**: Just realized that BoltDB only allows a SINGLE writer at any point in time.
+This is equivalent to a global mutex lock.
+That'd essentially kill DGraph's performance.
+So, BoltDB is out!